-When a sound reaches your ears, your brain instantly works to determine where that sound came from from.
-If your hear a noise that originated slightly to your left, then the sound will not only be a little louder in your left ear, it also arrives at your left ear a few milliseconds sooner than it arrives at your right ear.
+When a sound reaches your ears, your brain instantly works to determine where that sound came from.
+If you hear a noise that originated slightly to your left, then the sound will not only be a little louder in your left ear, it also arrives at your left ear a few milliseconds sooner than it arrives at your right ear.
 You may not notice this effect on a conscious level, but your brain certainly does.

-So your brain is very sensitive to small variations in the frequency of sounds, and to the way those sounds reach your ears.
+So, your brain is very sensitive to small variations in the frequency of sounds, and to the way those sounds reach your ears.

 When you listen to binaural beats, your brain is subjected to an effect that is perceives as a constant fluctuation in the directionality of the sound.
 This is really just an auditory illusion.